-The night follow the day of Ashura is identified as Sham e Ghariban.
+The night follows the day of Ashura is identified as Sham e Ghariban.

 It is the nighttime when the tired, famished and tired family of Imam Hussain and his companion sat in being alone, each idea about the loved ones they had lost in the undue fight on that day.

-Payable to the sickness of Imam Ali Zain-ul Abideen, Bibi Zainab realised that she would have to take be concerned of the small group of women and children herself.
+Payable to the sickness of Imam Ali Zain-ul Abideen, Bibi Zainab realized that she would have to take be concerned about the small group of women and children herself.

-She call her sister Bibi Umme Kulthum to help her and they resolute to tally all the children to see that none had gone not there in the confusion of the fire.
+She calls her sister Bibi Umme Kulthum to help her and them resolute totally all the children to see that none had gone not there in the confusion of the fire.

 I have complete Waqia Karbala Sham-e-Ghariban Story in Urdu Mp3, Mp4, Audio and Video full download for our visitors on biseworld.com.

 The two ladies searched everywhere for the young girl but in vain.
 Finally, in desperation, Bibi Zainab (as) went to the place where the body of her brother Hussain lay and cried,